Can the WATCHMAN™ help you?

-This permanent heart implant effectively reduces the risk of stroke, without the risk of bleeding that can come with the long-term use of warfarin (the most common blood-thinner).
-The WATCHMAN™ can also eliminate the frequent blood tests and food-and-drink restrictions that come with warfarin use.
-(Warfarin is also known as Coumadin®.)
+The WATCHMAN™ is a permanent heart implant that effectively reduces the risk of stroke, without the risk of bleeding that can come with the use of long term anticoagulants like Warfarin, Pradaxa, Xarelto, Eliquis or Savaysa which are used to prevent strokes in atrial fibrillation.
+Additional benefits for patients include the elimination of frequent blood tests and food and drink restrictions that come with warfarin usage.

-How does The Watchman work?
+How does the WATCHMAN™ work?